practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 }
 ```

-Then I repeated the command:
+Then I repeated the program run:

 ```
 $ node ./random_streams_for_perf_stats.ts